Choral Ensembles

 Choral Music Opportunities

 Choral music thrives at CWU, with four traditional Choral Ensembles, Opera and two Vocal Jazz Ensembles offered.
 These ensembles comprise a mixture of voicing options, repertoire specialties, and ability levels.
-Our motto is if you like to sing, there's a CWU Choir for you!
+If you like to sing, there's a CWU Choir for you!

 CWU's Reputation